skiiotter/pilot/README.md

-# pilot
+# Pilot Macro Tool
-The simplest and fastest macro tool/recorder.
+The simplest and fastest macro tool!